merry7cherry/Flow-Matching-trajectory-visualization/README.md

    - `--variational-mean-latent-dim`: optional latent dimensionality override for VMF (defaults to the VFM setting)
    - `--variational-mean-kl-weight`: optional KL divergence weight override for VMF (defaults to the VFM setting)
    - `--variational-mean-matching-weight`: optional matching loss weight override for VMF (defaults to the VFM setting)
+   - `--variational-modified-latent-dim`: optional latent dimensionality override for the modified VMF (defaults to the VMF setting)
+   - `--variational-modified-kl-weight`: optional KL divergence weight override for the modified VMF (defaults to the VMF setting)
+   - `--variational-modified-matching-weight`: optional matching loss weight override for the modified VMF (defaults to the VMF setting)
+   - `--variational-modified-p-mean-t`, `--variational-modified-p-std-t`: parameters of the logit-normal prior for sampling the main time `t`
+   - `--variational-modified-p-mean-r`, `--variational-modified-p-std-r`: parameters of the logit-normal prior for sampling the auxiliary time `r`
+   - `--variational-modified-ratio`: probability of sampling distinct `(t, r)` pairs (defaults to 0.5)

 ## Variational Mean Flow (VMF)